 The Science Programme is a mandatory Programme of ESA.
-This means that all Member States of ESA are automatically participating and this with a budget pro rata their GNI.
-The Belgian contribution at this moment is fixed at 2.80 % of the total budget which amounts to approximately 520 million euro per year.
+This means that all Member States of ESA are automatically participating and this with a budget pro rata their GNP.
+The Belgian contribution at this moment is fixed at 2.81 % of the total budget which amounts to a 3,787 Meuro contribution, for the 2026–2030 period, made at the 2025 ESA Ministerial Conference.

 This Programme studies the so-called 'Space Sciences' by means of satellites from space.
 Space Sciences incorporates the study of everything that is situated above the Earth's atmosphere, starting from the magnetosphere of the Earth.
-Three separate fields can be distinguished: our Solar System, astrophysics and fundamental physics.
+Four separate fields can be distinguished: planetology, heliophysics, astrophysics and fundamental physics.

 The content of this Programme is entirely determined by the members of the relevant European scientific community, who submit proposals for new space missions via a regularly ESA-organised competitive consultation process (calls).

-Some examples of satellite missions with a strong Belgian participation that have been developed in this Programme are HERSCHELL (infrared astronomy), SOLAR ORBITER (solar physics), VENUS EXPRESS (atmospheric chemistry), ROSETTA (cometary science) and GAIA (astrometry).
+Some examples of satellite missions with a strong Belgian participation that have been developed in the past in this Programme are HERSCHELL (infrared astronomy), SOLAR ORBITER (solar physics), VENUS EXPRESS (atmospheric chemistry), ROSETTA (cometary science) and GAIA (astrometry).
+Currently, Belgium has, for example, a strong involvement in the PLATO mission (exoplanets), whose launch is planned for 2027, as well as in the future LISA (gravitational waves) and EnVision (Venus atmosphere) missions.

 The budget of the Science Programme does not finance the development of the instrumentation on-board of the satellites.
 Belgium uses the PRODEX Programme for this purpose.